-Most alignment problems come from the material being closer or farther from the camera than expected.
-However, if you have moved your Glowforge, the camera may be improved with calibration.

 - Use material that is not warped or tilted.

 - Remove particles from the surface of the crumb tray and the area underneath it.
 Check the four indentations under the crumb tray and the area underneath the front door of your Glowforge.
 Check to make sure that, when closed, the front door is not pressing down on the lip of the crumb tray.

 - Turn your Glowforge off and on again.
 Alignment can drift over time, particularly if you bump the head of your Glowforge while removing material.

 - If you haven’t recalibrated your Glowforge since you received it, or since you last moved it, recalibrate the camera.

 If you finish all of these steps, and find that you have an alignment error of more than 1/4" (0.635 cm), please contact us so we can investigate.

 Set Focus measures the distance between the printer head and the material, at a spot you choose.
 This precisely focuses the laser during printing.

 When you use Set Focus, your print will also start faster because your Glowforge will not autofocus at the start of your print.

 If you are not using Proofgrade materials, using use Set Focus means you don't need to enter the material thickness before printing when you use Set Focus.

 Place the material in your Glowforge and wait for the bed image to update.

 On the top menu bar, click the 3 dot More menu, and then click Set Focus.
 Your cursor changes to a red target.

 Note: If your Glowforge is Offline, or if a print is already running, this option will be unavailable.

-Click the spot wher you want to print.
+Click the spot where you want to print.
 The preview will be most accurate near where you click.
 The printer head will move to the position you chose and the image will adjust to be more accurate, especially close to that point.

-Current